Optional Arguments

 or -t

 to specify the tiles to run on.
 The argument uses regex to identify the selected tiles.
+To specify multiple subsets, enter the argument multiple times.

-cells2stats --tile L1R05C03S1
+cells2stats --tile <TILES_REGEX>

 The following example includes the subset of tiles in Lane 1 L1R..C..S.

-cells2stats --tile L1R..C..S.
+cells2stats --tile 'L1R..C..S.'

 --version